boazbk/tcs/lec_03_computation.md

 ::: {.solution data-ref="aonforcmpsolved"}
 Writing such a program is tedious but not truly hard.
 To compare two numbers we first compare their most significant digit, and then go down to the next digit and so on and so forth.
-In this case where the numbers have just two binary digits, these comparisons are particularly simple:
+In this case where the numbers have just two binary digits, these comparisons are particularly simple.
 The number represented by $(a,b)$ is larger than the number represented by $(c,d)$ if and only if one of the following conditions happens:

 1. The most significant bit $a$ of $(a,b)$   is larger than the most significant bit $c$ of $(c,d)$.